 Defining buckling as the mechanism for fiber breakage leads to the need of defining a point at which the fiber buckles.
 Therefore, the Euler buckling modes, derived by Euler in the middle of the 18th century are a common model.
-The critical load of this purely elastic deformation mode can by defined by stress, so with E_f being the elastic modulus of the fiber, used by Durin et al. [69].
-The criterion can also be defined for forces as used by Phelps et al. [70].
+The critical load of this purely elastic deformation mode can by defined by stress, so used by Phelps et al. [70].
 Both works identify the first buckling mode as critical, leading to the assumption, that fibers break only at one point, so only two new fibers are created.
 The work of Meyer et al. [27] shows, that at least in dilute suspensions also other eigenmodes can be reached and fibers may break in three parts.